A Different Path

 I'm Parke

-I bring a unique perspective to working with men dealing with anxiety, stress, or a general sense of dissatisfaction because I’ve been there.
-I’m still there sometimes.
-But over time, I’ve built my own playbook for navigating these struggles—and that’s exactly what I help clients do.
+I’m oddly grateful for those challenges of that former life.
+It has allowed me to bring a unique perspective to working with men dealing with anxiety, stress, burnout, or dissatisfaction because I have been there myself.
+I am still there sometimes!
+But over time, I have built a personal playbook for navigating these struggles, and that is exactly what I help clients do in therapy.

 I’m a Licensed Professional Counselor

 Clients often describe my approach as laid-back, authentic, and invested.
 When I work with someone, it feels like we’re in it together.
+That energy excites me, and it’s what I show up for every day.

 My Therapy Approach for Anxiety, Stress and More